dracodoc/namebrowser/README.md

 - Double click in a word to select that word, or select a word manually.
 Selected text will be the search input.
 - When the cursor is in the begining, middle and end of a word, the word will be picked up.
 For example you are inputing a word but not sure about which package it is in, leave the cursor at the end of the word then bring up the Addin.

 You can further modify the global search input, or filter the packages in package search box.
-After you select a name wanted, either
+After you select a row, either
 - click `Load Package` to run `library(pkg)` in console, insert `library(pkg)` in previous line, replace the name input in source editor with the name selected.
 With selected packaged loaded and attached, the usual auto completion and help are all available now.
 - or click `Insert Package Prefix` button at bottom, just insert the full prefixed object name `pkg::name` to replace the input in source editor.
 This way you don't need to attach the package, and you still can check the help page for the name.